BananaTheef/rock-paper-scissors/README.md

 It's a Rock-Paper-Scissors Game.
-It's takes five rounds.
+It takes five rounds.
-The winner with the higher score after five rounds wins.
+The player with the higher score after five rounds is the winner.
-It's played from the console.
+It's played from the console against the computer.